HH Audio: Amplifiers

 The early 1970s saw HH's first power amplifiers using integrated circuits.
 The IC-based TPA D range was introduced as a successor to the TPA series, including the TPA25D, TPA50D and TPA100D.
 For PA applications, the IC100 power amplifier and MA100 mixer amplifier, both delivering up to 100 watts, were available in the UK and Europe by late 1972.
-The IC100 was also available for musical instrument use in a combination version built into a cabinet with two speakers.
 The MA100 offered five input channels with bass and treble EQ, and built-in reverb; the MA100S was a lower-cost version without reverb.
 The IC100 introduced the striking electroluminescent panel lighting used on HH's instrument amplifiers through the late 1970s, with the company changing to more conventional panel designs in the 1980s.